AdnaneKhan/gato-x/docs/user-guide/advanced/fine-grained-tokens.md

 - `administration:read` - Repository administration settings
 - `variables:read` / `variables:write` - Repository and organization variables

+One important aspect of fine-grained tokens is that a token with any permissions will always have `metadata` read.

+The API endpoint to retrieve repositories for the authenticated user only requires this permission.
+This allows Gato-X to build an initial set of repositories for further enumeration.
+While it will return all public repos, it will also return private repos that the token has access to.
+This could be because the user configured the token to allow access to all user / org repos OR they expliticly opted that repo in.

 ## How Gato-X Handles Fine-Grained Tokens

 Gato-X automatically detects fine-grained tokens by their `github_pat_` prefix and uses specialized enumeration techniques optimized for the fine-grained permission model.